almeidasa/flutter_calculadoraIMC/README.md

-# flutter_app
+# flutter_calculadorIMC

-A new Flutter application.
+My first Flutter application to learn this technology.

-## Getting Started
+## If you want learn too, you can view the online documentation:

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+[documentation](https://flutter.io/).